OctoFarm/OctoFarm/README.md

 - [My Patreons](https://www.patreon.com/NotExpectedYet) - You all keep me going and afford me a financial incentive to keep OctoFarm up to date with new features and fixes!
 Biggest thanks of all.
 - [Gina Häußge](https://octoprint.org/) - Without OctoPrint none of this would be possible.
 Massive thanks to the work of Gina and everyone who helps out with that.
-- [Derek from 3D Printed Debris](https://www.3dprinteddebris.com/) - Massive big thanks to Derek who has donated a lot of time and money to the project.
-I don't think I'd have continued at the rate I did without his bug reports and support.
 - [JetBrains IDE](https://www.jetbrains.com/webstorm/) - Thanks to JebBrains for allowing a free license to use with developing my application.
 Their IDE is top notch!